Skip to content

 Key Configuration Points

-• Topic-level moderation overrides — Configure topic-specific moderation levels for conversation paths requiring stricter or more permissive filtering; topic overrides take precedence at runtime
+• Per-topic moderation overrides — Configure per-prompt moderation levels (Low / Moderate / High) on individual custom topics' Generative answers nodes when a conversation path requires stricter or more permissive filtering; topic overrides take precedence at runtime

 • Custom safety messages — Define user-facing messages displayed when content is blocked by moderation filters; Zone 3 requires messages aligned with organizational voice and regulatory context